MflowAU/btcmarkets/README.md

 * Low Test coverage - This is something that will grow overtime.
 The project aims for the test coverage to be 80%.

-* Websocket event description - BTCMarkets websocket doesn't provide event description or any metadata about the data sent over the socket once a subscription is established.
-All channel data needs to be categorised by the consuming client.
+* Websocket event description - BTCMarkets websocket returns a flat JSON message.
+The flat structure makes it very inefficient to cast the message onto the appropriate struct.